 Read More »

 Staying in a New England inn during foliage season is the quintessential fall vacation.
 If you’re conjuring up images of historic mansions, elegant antiques, thick oriental rugs, and cozy fireplaces for those crisp fall nights – well, you’re right on the money.
-These nine inns all have charm to spare.
+These ten inns all have charm to spare.

 Read More »